rmsuthar/ravindra/blog.md

 );
 ```

+**Usage:** Use this when you have a massive application being built by multiple global teams (e.g., a Banking Portal with separate teams for 'Cards', 'Loans', and 'Profile').

 ### 2. SDK Development (npm / Yarn Workspaces)
 **Concept:** Building a shared toolbox (Design System/API Library) in a single repository.